Fiji Indian organisations: Ahmadiyya Anjuman Ishaat-i-Islam (1933)

 Ahmadiyya Anjuman Ishaat-i-Islam was formed in 1933 by some educated Muslims in Fiji who had earlier led the Fiji Muslim League but lost control of the League they offended the majority of Muslims in Fiji, who are Sunnis, by bringing Ahmadiyya missionaries from India.
 Some prominent Fiji Muslim who were Ahmadiyyas were Mohammed Towahir Khan and Mohammed Sahu Khan of Lautoka, and X.K.N.
 Dean of Suva.

 Kisan Sangh (1937)

 Kisan Sangh (Farmers Union) was the first successful farmers' union formed in Fiji on 27 November 1937 by Ayodhya Prasad.
-After initially opposing its formation, the Government and the sole sugar milling company in Fiji, Colonial Sugar Refining Company (CSR), were forced to recognise the Sangh as it gained support from most of the farmers and in 1941 won major gains for sugar cane farmers.
+After initially opposing its formation, the Government and the sole sugar milling company in Fiji, Colonial Sugar Refining Company (CSR), were forced to recognize the Sangh as it gained support from most of the farmers and in 1941 won major gains for sugar cane farmers.
 This early success was not to be repeated with the formation of rival unions and the use of unions as power base for political aspirants.
 It gradually lost support and at present has an insignificant influence on Fiji's sugar industry.